Shakthivelms8/dp-420-cosmos-db-dev/instructions/06-sdk-crud.md

 1. Close the integrated terminal.

-## Perform update and delete point operations with the SDK
+### Task 4: Perform update and delete point operations with the SDK

 While learning the SDK, it's not uncommon to use an online Azure Cosmos DB SDK account or the emulator to update an item and  oscillate back-and-forth between the Data Explorer and your IDE of choice as you perform an operation and check to see if your change has been applied.
 Here, you will do just that as you update and delete an item using the SDK.